morrisyoung/eQTL_v4_script/README.md

 ==============================================

-## Genotype:
+## Genotype

 1. genotype\_ld\_prune.py

+## Genotype backup

-** Genotype backup (these should happen before above script, as this outputs what's used by above script; this is used in C2B2):
+(these should happen before above script, as this outputs what's used by above script; this is used in C2B2)

 1. script\_qc\_ld\_pine.py